Equigenerated Gorenstein ideals of codimension three: Numerical data

 (i) $d\geq 2$ and $r\geq 3$.

-(ii) $(r-1)/2$ is a factor of $d$. \end{Definition} Note that, since $n\geq 3$ then $r\leq {{n+d-1}\choose {n-1}}$ as it should be.
-We will often omit `equigenerated' in the above terminology.
-When $(d,r)$ is a virtual datum we will for convenience call the integer $2d/(r-1)$ the {\em skew-degree} of the datum.
+(ii) $(r-1)/2$ is a factor of $d$. \end{Definition} If no misunderstanding arises, we will mostly omit `codimension $3$ equigenerated Gorenstein' in the above terminology.
+Given such a datum, the integer $d':=2d/(r-1)$ will be called the {\em skew-degree} of the datum.

-A virtual datum is moreover {\em proper} if there exists a codimension $3$ Gorenstein ideal in $\kk[x_1,\ldots,x_n]$ with this datum, in which case the skew-degree is in fact the degree of any entry in the alternating matrix whose maximal Pfaffians generated the ideal.
+The datum is said to be {\em proper} (in dimension $n$) if there exists a codimension $3$ Gorenstein ideal $I$ in $\kk[x_1,\ldots,x_n]$ with this datum, satisfying $\hht I_1(\phi)=n$, where $\phi$ is the skew-symmetric matrix whose maximal Pfaffians generate $I$.
+In this case the skew-degree is in fact the degree of any entry in the skew-symmetric matrix $\phi$, perhaps justifying its designation.

-We emphasize that if $d'=1$ then $r=2d+1$ -- this case is the simplest one and will be referred to as the {\em linear case} (i.e., the entries of the defining skew-symmetric matrix $\mathfrak{S}$ are linear forms).
-In particular, if the degree $d$ of the generators is a prime number then either a defining skew-symmetric matrix is linear or else $I$ is a complete intersection, in which case the matrix coincides with the matrix of the Koszul syzygies of the generators.